mattszabo/zendesk-search/README.md

 #ZENDESK SEARCH

-A simple JavaScript search application
+A simple JavaScript search application that displays organization, user, and ticket information.

-Written with a test driven approach, it utilises mocha and chai.
+Additional information is also displayed for the following searches:
+* An organization search will also list related user info.
+* A user search will also list related ticket info.
+* A ticket search will also list the role and suspension status of the user currently assigned.

 ##Prerequisites
-Node.js - Installation instructions for the latest version can be found at https://nodejs.org/en/ npm is also used for testing.
-This is installed as part of the Node.js package.
+Node.js - Installation instructions for the latest version can be found at https://nodejs.org/en/ Ensure all necessary packages for this app are installed by running the command:
+  `npm install`

 ##Instructions:
-Run with: npm start
+Run with:
+  `npm start`

 ##Testing:
-Install mocha and chai with: npm install
+Uses mocha and chai for unit tests
-Test with: npm run test
+Test with:
+  `npm run test`